dimantha1234/pipedream/component-api-new.md

 1. Invokes the `Deactivate()` hook
 2. Updates a deployed component with the latest code and props
 3. Invokes the `Activate()` hook

-## Destroyed Component

-If a deployed component is deleted, the component is destroyed.
-On delete, Pipedream invokes the `Deactivate()` hook and then destroys the deployed component.

 # Event Lifecycle